Software Hosted in Germany Hosted in Germany

 Did Partner A reside at least temporarily in a low-tax country?

-In case of doubt, the Federal Central Tax Office will clarify whether the country in question is a low-tax country (see also the letter of the Federal Ministry of Finance dated 14.05.2004: Guidelines for the application of the Foreign Tax Act).
+In case of doubt, the Federal Central Tax Office decides whether a low-tax country is involved (BMF letter dated 14.05.2004: Principles for the application of the Foreign Tax Act).

 Tax deduction amounts according to sect.
 50a of the Income Tax Act (EStG)